ant-design/ant-design/docs/react/use-with-create-react-app.en-US.md

 ## eject

-You can also could try [yarn run eject](https://github.com/facebookincubator/create-react-app#converting-to-a-custom-setup) for a custom setup of create-react-app, although you should dig into it by yourself.
+You can also eject your application using [yarn run eject](https://github.com/facebookincubator/create-react-app#converting-to-a-custom-setup) for a custom setup of create-react-app, although you should dig into it by yourself.

 ## Source code and other boilerplates